Blender Foundation

-The Blender Foundation is a Dutch nonprofit organization (Stichting) responsible for the development of Blender, an open source 3D content-creation program.
+The Blender Foundation is a Dutch nonprofit organization (stichting) responsible for the development of Blender, an open-source 3D content-creation program.

-The foundation has distributed the animated films Elephants Dream (2006), Big Buck Bunny (2008), Sintel (2010), Tears of Steel (2012), Caminandes: Llama Drama (2013), Caminandes: Gran Dillama (2013), Cosmos Laundromat (2015), Glass Half (2015), Caminandes: Llamigos (2016), Agent 327: Operation Barbershop (2017), Hero (2018), Spring (2019), Coffee Run (2020), Sprite Fright (2021), and Charge (2022).
+The foundation has distributed the following animated films, shorts, and teasers: Elephants Dream (2006), Big Buck Bunny (2008), Sintel (2010), Tears of Steel (2012), Caminandes 1: Llama Drama (2013), Caminandes 2: Gran Dillama (2013), Cosmos Laundromat (2015), Glass Half (2015), Caminandes 3: Llamigos (2016), Agent 327: Operation Barbershop (2017), The Daily Dweebs (2018), Hero (2018), Spring (2019), Coffee Run (2020), Sprite Fright (2021), Charge (2022), and Wing it!
+(2023).

 Goals

 The foundation is chaired by Ton Roosendaal, the original author of the Blender software.
 One of the foundation's stated goals is "to give the worldwide Internet community access to 3D technology in general, with Blender as a core".

 The foundation provides various resources to support the community formed around using and developing Blender.
 In particular, it organizes an annual Blender Conference in Amsterdam to discuss plans for the future of Blender, as well as staffing a booth to represent Blender at SIGGRAPH.
 Donations are also used to maintain the Blender website and hire developers to improve the Blender software.